A dual view of Roman Domination: The 2-limited packing problem: Derivation and basic properties

-In this \lcnamecref{sec:initial-properties} we introduce the \DRdproblem{} which we show to be weakly dual to the Roman domination problem.
-We also determine some initial properties of the \DRdproblem{} and compare them to the Roman domination problem.
+In this \lcnamecref{sec:initial-properties} we show the \DRdproblem{} to be weakly dual to the Roman domination problem.
+We also determine some properties of the \DRdproblem{} and compare them to the Roman domination problem.